etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

 bbdd.password=tad
 ```

+!!! info
-> Check if it is necessary to keep the Openbravo database or create a new one for Etendo.
+    Check if it is necessary to keep the Openbravo database or create a new one for Etendo.
 In case of creating a new one, use the previous Openbravo one as a base.
-{.is-info}

 4. In a new terminal opened in `EtendoERP` folder, run in the `./gradlew expandCore`
 5. Run in the terminal `./gradlew setup`
 6. Move the existing modules from `Openbravo/modules` folder to the `EtendoERP/modules` folder, except for the following ones:

+!!! warning
-> org.openbravo.advpaymentmngt
+    org.openbravo.advpaymentmngt
     org.openbravo.apachejdbcconnectionpool
     org.openbravo.base.weld
     org.openbravo.client.application
     org.openbravo.client.htmlwidget
     org.openbravo.client.kernel
     org.openbravo.client.myob
     org.openbravo.client.querylist
     org.openbravo.client.widgets
     org.openbravo.financial.paymentreport
     org.openbravo.reports.ordersawaitingdelivery
     org.openbravo.service.datasource
     org.openbravo.service.integration.google
     org.openbravo.service.integration.openid
     org.openbravo.service.json
     org.openbravo.userinterface.selector
     org.openbravo.userinterface.skin.250to300Comp
     org.openbravo.userinterface.smartclient
     org.openbravo.utility.cleanup.log
     org.openbravo.v3
     org.openbravo.v3.datasets
     org.openbravo.v3.framework

->
-> These modules will already be in the `EtendoERP/modules_core` folder since in Etendo, they are core modules.
+    These modules will already be in the `EtendoERP/modules_core` folder since they are core modules in Etendo.
-{.is-warning}

 7. Run `./gradlew update.database compile.complete.deploy --info`.

+!!! info
-> Compilation errors associated with API changes may occur due to the version change in custom modules.
-If this happens, make sure to fix them by using the [documented GitHub issues](https://github.com/etendosoftware/etendo_core/issues?q=is%3Aissue+).
+    Compilation errors associated with API changes may occur due to the version change in custom modules.
+If this happens, make sure to fix them by using the [documented GitHub issues](https://github.com/etendosoftware/etendo_core/issues?q=is%3Aissue+){target="_blank"}.
-{.is-info}

-> Go back to the main migration page to continue with the [Post Migration Configuration](https://docs.etendo.software/en/technical-documentation/etendo-environment/setup-and-upgrade/installation/migrating-to-etendo-from-openbravo#post-migration-configuration) process.
-{.is-success}